Fieldwork: Getting It Right

 Fieldwork Documentation System

 A: You and your supervisor can collaborate to develop a documentation system, or you can develop it on your own.
-However, please keep in mind that regardless of who develops and maintains the documentation system, both you and your supervisor are required to keep copies of all relevant documentation.
+However, regardless of who develops and maintains the documentation system, both you and your supervisor are required to keep copies of all relevant documentation.

 A: Both you and your supervisor should be tracking your fieldwork hours.
-At a minimum, your supervisor should review all of your hours for each supervisory period before they sign the Monthly Fieldwork Verification Form.
-Don’t wait until the Final Fieldwork Verification Form must be signed for your supervisor to review all of your hours!
+At a minimum, your supervisor should review all of your hours for each supervisory period before signing the Monthly Fieldwork Verification Form (M-FVF).
+Don’t wait until the Final Fieldwork Verification Form (F-FVF) is due to be signed for your supervisor to review all of your hours!

 A: This is a great question—and there’s a lot to consider.
 Here are a few pointers to get you started, but be sure to check out the Documenting Fieldwork Hours video for an in-depth look at how to best document your fieldwork: